scalikejdbc/scalikejdbc.github.io/source/documentation/transaction.html.md

 }
 ```

-`TxBoundary` provides other transaction boundary instead of Exception as follows (2.2.0 or higher):
+The `TxBoundary` class provides a differnt transaction boundary beyond throwing an Exception (This feature is available since version 2.2.0):

 ```scala
 import scalikejdbc._